calvinmorett/calvinmorett.github.io/_posts/2019-11-08-kill-popups.md

 And that is what this post is about.
 I'm here to help you get rid of the popup with an JS Bookmarklet that I found on the web and has served me well in avoiding the new norm of website pop-up blocks.

-### Explaining how to create an bookmarklet, and in this case kill pop-up overlays
+### Create a bookmarklet, to kill pop-ups & overlays

 Javascript Bookmarklet are little pieces of JavaScript that can do everything like modify a website you're on in a variety of ways.
 In this case, we're going to kill anything that floats above the content.